bradgnar/grad_project/scripts/README.md

 Before you do anything install [pymongo](http://api.mongodb.org/python/2.0.1/installation.html)

 ####Buoys - The ENC data files
-You are going to need to email survice engineering for a zip of the ENC data files or a file that has broken them down into either KML or csv format depending on your needs
+You are going to need to email Survice Engineering for a zip if you want all of the ENC data files.
+As it stands there is a condensed xml of BCNLAT markers, which mark the AICW and can act as a layer for the Google Maps API.
+Here is the script that creates it from the ENC root of the xml files.

+run 'python ENC_condense_xml.py /theRoot/OfENCfiles > /the/destination/file.xml'

+If you would like to get that data into mongodb for further processing it will take two more steps.
+The first step will be to transform the kml into a csv file.

+run 'python xml_buoys_to_csv.py /path/of/file > ~/the/destination/file.csv'

+After that you will want to run another script which will move the csv into mongo.
+It is important to note that this will index the points via their coordinates.

-run 'python csv2mongo.py /the/path/to/your/file'
+run 'python buoys_into_mongo.py /the/path/to/your/file databaseName collectionName'

 ####Putting in your csv/data
 -------------------------------------------------------------------------------